 For those of us who celebrate Christmas, we know the holiday season will bring up many emotions.
 They may be nostalgia or happiness, sadness or regret.

 Often, this is because of the close association we have between Christmas and family and the Ghosts of Christmas Past.

-You might also like: How to survive your family Christmas.
+(If that sounds like you, you might also like: How to survive your family Christmas.)

 If we’ve also experienced transition in our lives since the previous Christmas – through marriage or divorce, birth or death – it will be different for better or for worse.

 This will require some adjustment as we discover our new normal.